 A tidy office is a happy office.
 Make sure you have plenty of storage options and have regular cleanouts to keep your office space free of clutter.
 There’s a reason why your mother always told you to clean your room – now listen to her wise words and keep your office neat and tidy.

 5. Paperless office

-With global warming becoming an ever increasing problem, it is necessary for everyone focus on living and working more sustainably.
+With global warming becoming an ever-increasing problem, it is necessary for everyone to focus on living and working more sustainably.
 One simple step that any business can take is to avoid printing and stick to electronic documents.
-Not only will this mean we’re using less paper and saving the trees, your office won’t fill up with piles of paper files that you never look at anyway.
+Not only will this mean we’re using less paper and saving the trees, but your office also won’t fill up with piles of paper files that you never look at anyway.

 6. Bring out the decorations